biocore/empress/README.md

 ![empire_groupselection](docs/moving-pictures/img/empire_groupselection.gif)

 This makes it easy to get a quick glance at which parts of the tree are "used" within a certain group of samples.
+(If you have a hard time viewing certain colors on the tree—for example, distinguishing the blue color for left palm samples from the default dark-gray node color—you may want to adjust the sample group colors in Emperor.)

 ## Additional Considerations